sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_5.rst

 and non-smokers) actually differ on lots of things, not *just* smoking.
 So it might be that the higher incidence of lung cancer among smokers is caused by something else, and not by smoking per se.
-In technical terms these other things (e.g. diet) are called “confounders”, and we will talk about those in just a moment.
+In technical terms these other things (e.g., diet) are called “confounders”, and we will talk about those in just a moment.

 In the meantime, let us consider what a proper experiment might look